Paddle, explore, forage, taste and generally immerse (but hopefully not submerge!) yourself in the stunning edible landscape of South-West Scotland…

 The final day will consist of more foraging, exploration and lunch as we head to our final destination and the end of our expedition.

 The Galloway coast is an amazing natural environment, with a multitude of habitats and coastal foodscapes, including rocky shores, shingle beaches, sandy bays, salt marshes, maritime hedgerows and coastal woodlands.
 This is the richest coastal foraging environment in Scotland, with a diverse array of nourishing, succulent and delicious wild coastal herbs, vegetables and seaweeds, and this trip is timed to maximise encounters with them at the peak of their succulence.
 Mark’s intimate knowledge of the area will allow us to dive deep into the area’s extraordinary foodscapes.
 During the course of the trip we could encounter every coastal plant and seaweed on this website’s wild food guide.

-In general, the foraging element of the trip will focus on teaching rather than harvesting, though there will be opportunities to gather elements of our meals as we go.
+In general, the foraging element of the trip will focus on learning rather than harvesting, though there will be opportunities to gather elements of our meals as we go.

 The trip is suitable for all levels of paddling experience including novices, though we recommend you to have had some experience and tuition in sea kayaking first.
 During the trip we adapt to the comfort level of all attendees, which usually means short stretches of paddling (maximum of 1.5 hoursat a time, usually a good bit less) at low speeds.
 This is a gentle, explorative imbibing of the landscape, not a race or endurance event, so if you are a fit, experienced paddler, looking to clock up miles and miles, this may not be the trip for you.